What every man should know about prostate cancer

 What is the prostate?

 The prostate is a walnut-sized gland that lies between the bladder and the penis.
 It secretes fluid for the nourishment and efficient transport of sperms.
 It secretes a protein called prostate-specific antigen, or PSA, that is used to screen people for prostate cancer.
-The prostate gland becomes enlarged with age, causing urine problems in some elderly men.
+The prostate gland becomes enlarged with age, causing urine problems in some men.

 How is prostate cancer detected?